jessebuckmann/sample_preparation_module/projects/Stabilization_by_Mark_and_Stijn/feedback/fromPeers.md

 6. What part of the measurement procedure did you appreciate most?

 *The only thing we did was test the arduino.
-It was nice to see the position of the accelerometer change in real time but we soon reaslized the accelerometer was not sensitive enough, which was a big dissapointment.*
+It was nice to see the position of the accelerometer change in real time but we soon realized the accelerometer was not sensitive enough, which was a big dissapointment.*

 ### Interactions: